pantheon-systems/drush-config-workflow/INSTALL.md

 ```
 Change `sitename.dev` and `sitename.test` to match the name of your site, and adjust the path to the site and the port number in the URI to suit your preferences.

-2. Decide where you want to put your configuration directories:
+ii.
+Decide where you want to put your configuration directories:

 Drupal 8 defaults to storing configuration exports inside the `files` directory.
 If you use the example.gitignore file that Drupal 8 also provides, then the `files` directory is not committed to the git repository.
 We definitely want our configuration to be under git version control, so that we can use git's three-way-merge facilities.